 On launching the course we will initially be recruiting full-time attendees who feel able to commit to the whole 7-day experience.
-However, in 2021 we successfully offered part-time places and it is likely we will do so again, though later in the booking process.
+However, we will be offering part-time places later in the booking process should there be space remaining.
 Please get in touch if you would like to register your interest in attending the course part-time, whether residential or non-residential.

 Please see the detailed information below for more specifics.
 If you have any questions, please don’t hesitate to contact me directly by email or telephone.
 An initial email enquiry is likely to be the most efficient, followed up by a phone call if necessary:

 Cheltenham Ladies’ College was founded in 1853, and has been in its current location since 1873, the site of the original Cheltenham Spa.
 The buildings house nearly 120 pianos: flagship Steinway and Fazioli concert grands in two large venues, Steinway and Yamaha grands in three further medium-size venues and a piano in each of the 30+ rooms in the Music Department.

 One of the most influential Principals at Cheltenham Ladies’ College, Dorothea Beale, believed that education involved the whole person, and that beautiful surroundings improved not only moral development, but the quality of the educational experience.
 In reflection of these ideas, The Thinking Pianist will not only encourage your piano skills amidst our atmospheric buildings, but also offers a genuinely holistic approach, with time dedicated to wellbeing practices throughout the duration of the course.

 - Lessons, masterclasses and workshops with distinguished Faculty, joined by visiting specialists who will deliver other classes and concerts.